 Department size is a parameter that may vary over time.
 The simulation can be run either with a fixed (See 4.2.1) or dynamic department size (See 4.2.2 through 4.2.4).
 Users can also specify upper and lower boundaries for change.

-In general, department size TN differs from actual department size N. This difference varies stochastically from year to due to faculty hiring and attrition.
+In general, department size TN differs from actual department size N. This difference varies stochastically from year to due to differences between actual and projected faculty hiring and attrition.
 In some years attrition exceeds the number of hires and department size falls.
 In other years, hiring is greater than attrition, increasing department size.
 This might happen, for instance, when the department makes an unexpectedly large number of opportunistic hires, which exceed the number who leave.
 When department size exceeds an upper boundary or falls below a lower boundary, countermeasures such as increased hiring or injunctions on new hires bring the department back within an acceptable range.

 Because both department size and number of professors by gender by level may fluctuate from year to year, it is convenient to express the number of professors as proportions.
 These are represented by qr E [0, 1].
 For example, a department may be composed of 20% assistant professors, 15% associate professors, and 65% full professors in a given year.
 These proportions are calculated at the end of the last transition when all attrition, hiring and promotion changes and the new department size have been accommodated.
 Due to professor churn, the proportions change from year to year.
 The professor proportions are constrained by the requirement: